jakechanda/personal-website/morts/swords_guide.md

 ![Pack-To-Krafft](./morts_gifs/pack-to-krafft.gif)

-3. Collect the 4 pages in the sitting room [staminup room] (they all have red glowing symbols on them)
-4. Get to round 10 and get the stamp from the knight zombie
+3. Get to round 10 and get the stamp from the knight zombie
-5. Go to the knight of the sword you want in the sword room
+4. Go to the knight of the sword you want in the sword room

 ---